Kumbong/personal-website/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "On the design and implementation of efficient antennas for high frequency‐radio frequency identification read/write devices"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Ernest Ofosu Addo
+- Benjamin Kommey
-- admin
+- Andrew Selasi Agbemenu
-- Robert Ford
+- Hermann Kumbong

 # Author notes (optional)
 author_notes: